 Ann’s presentations cross disciplines of art, sociology, visual literacy, women’s history and feminism, and can be tailored to any or all of these audiences.
 She screens her film and talks about social history of the time period and the perfect storm of circumstances that led to millions of women surrendering children for adoption.
 A prominent artist/filmmaker, Ann’s films have been screened at festivals and museums internationally.
 Her work is in the collections of the MoMA, the Whitney Museum, Museum of Fine Arts Houston, and the Museum of Contemporary Art in Chicago.
 She brings a spark of creativity and humanity to her political and feminist work.

-All American Speakers is a speakers bureau and booking agency providing information on booking Ann Fessler for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ann Fessler speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ann Fessler for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ann Fessler speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Ann Fessler, an inspirational motivational speaker. bio for Ann Fessler agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Ann Fessler